Direct Taxes

 It was not the purpose or effect of that amendment to bring any new subject within the taxing power.
 Congress already had power to tax all incomes.
 But taxes on incomes from some sources had been held to be "direct taxes" within the meaning of the constitutional requirement as to apportionment.
 Art.
 1, § 2, cl.
 3, § 9, cl.
 4; Pollock v.
 Farmers' Loan & Trust Co., 158 U. S. 601.
 The Amendment relieved from that requirement, and obliterated the distinction in that respect between taxes on income that are direct taxes and those that are not, and so put on the same basis all incomes "from whatever source derived."
 Brushaber v.
 Union P. R. Co., 240 U. S. 1, 240 U. S. 17.
 "Income" has been taken to mean the same thing as used in the Corporation Excise Tax Act of 1909, in the Sixteenth Amendment, and in the various revenue acts subsequently passed.
 Southern Pacific Co. v.
 Lowe, 247 U. S. 330, 247 U. S. 335; Merchants' L. & T. Co. v.
 Smietanka, 255 U. S. 509, 255 U. S. 219.
 Bowers v.
 Kerbaugh-Empire Co., 271 U.S. 170 (1926)

 As noted in Bowers, supra p.
-174, the Pollock decision reasoned that income from some sources, like rents, were inseperable from the source itself and therefore was unconstitutional.
+174, the Pollock decision reasoned that income from some sources, like rents and income from property, were inseperable from the source itself and therefore was unconstitutional.
 The court did not hold that 16th Amendment took a class of income taxes out of the direct tax clause; on the contrary, the court held that the 16th Amendment seperated the income from the source.
 The effect of the Amendment was to seperate from income from whatever source it was derived. i.e, inclusive of rents, interest or dividends from investments of all kinds; the distinctions between that which gives value to property and the property itself.

 Separation from the Source (Excise).